 The point of this research is to make sure you are not spending money on a domain that may have had questionable content on it in the past or has a bad backlink profile.
 Both may harm your chance of creating a successful website.

 Once you have your domain, you will need web hosting.
+How much does web hosting for a website cost?
 Web hosting costs start at super inexpensive (under $10 per month) for shared hosting, where your website will be on a server with other websites.
 Inexpensive shared hosting companies include GoDaddy, SiteGround, InMotion, Bluehost, and similar.

 Most people starting a WordPress website will be able to utilize one of the above-mentioned options.
 If you know your website will be attracting Amazon-like volumes of traffic, you may need to look into dedicated servers and enterprise hosting options at a significantly higher cost.